 Gathering her nerve, she turned to Christopher and said, “I don’t understand this, and I’m not going to guess.
 If you want me to know, you’re going to have to tell me.”

 Struggling to speak clearly, Christopher said, “I had two children.
 The room across the hall was my son’s.
 His name was Corey.
-They were twins, and both of them were born with Down syndrome.”
+They were twins.”
 Trying in vain to control his despair, Christopher lost the battle and began to cry softly as he choked out the horrifying words, “Thirty-five years ago, they were killed in a car accident.”

 Lacey was momentarily speechless.
 What this man had been forced to endure, compounded at this point by his failing health, was too much.
 She never thought the interview would reveal such pain and loss.
 On a human level, his suffering was deeply troubling, but as a reporter, she also realized that the tragedy explained a great deal about Christopher Packwood’s life.